boltscape/discord_bot/README.md

-Server Bot for FreeMC Host
+Server Bot for Pterodactyl based hosts

-This bot will help you manage your FreeMC Host server.
+This bot will help you manage your Pterodactyl host servers.

 Setting up the bot